Bimleshsingh42/paytm-insider-assignmet-node-crud-app/README.md

 ```

 ![IMG](https://github.com/Bimleshsingh42/paytm-insider-assignmet-node-crud-app/blob/master/images/runningpod.png)

 you can see 10 pods running

 Note : Make sure to changes in server.js with   host: 'mysqldb.default.svc.cluster.local' in order to connect to mysql database

-Node: i have given priorityClassName: system-cluster-critical in order for pod to have highest priority
+Node: I have given priorityClassName: system-cluster-critical in order for pod to have highest priority

 4. Configure Horizontal pod scaling
 for configuring HPA in eks you need to metric server:
 ```